pavzari/readerlet/README.md

 A CLI utility for extracting readable content from web pages.
 Converts web articles to clean HTML or plain text using the [mozilla/readability](https://github.com/mozilla/readability) library.
 Extracted content can be packaged into EPUB or printed to stdout.

-The application includes Send-to-Kindle integration via the [stkclient](https://github.com/maxdjohnson/stkclient), allowing sending created EPUB articles directly to your Kindle device for offline reading.
+Includes Send-to-Kindle integration via the [stkclient](https://github.com/maxdjohnson/stkclient), allowing sending created EPUB articles directly to your Kindle device for offline reading.

 ## Installation